 When combined with diet and exercise plan, Xenical is usually effective in aiding weight loss.
 In terms of results, you should aim to lose around 5% of your body weight within the first 13 weeks of your treatment.
 Slimming should not be rushed and crash diet plans should not be used.
 Weight loss should be viewed as a steady process in order to achieve healthy results and increase the chances of the weight staying off.

 After taking Xenical for 3 months, you should have hit your target of losing 5% of your body weight.
 If you did not see any results, Xenical may not be suitable for you and should be stopped.
-It can be retried again after 6 months if necessary.
+It is important that Xenical is used in addition to a healthy diet and exercise, so if it initially doesn't give you the results you wish, it can be restarted again after 6 months if necessary.
 If your BMI drops below 28, Xenical may no longer be required and you should stop treatment.
 If the treatment is working, you are losing weight and your BMI is above 28, you can take Xenical for up to 2 years.

 Remember, store-bought and ready-made foods are high in fat and oil; use this opportunity to learn to cook some healthy homemade meals as part of your diet plan.

 Non-medical weight loss alternatives

 Weight loss should be a combination of healthy eating an exercise.
 By cutting the calories that you consume (especially by reducing fatty and sugary foods) and increasing the calories you burn through exercise, your body will begin to burn fat instead.
 This will mean that you slowly begin to lose weight.

 A healthy diet should include at least 5 portions of fruit and vegetables daily (this should make up around one third of your total food consumption), plenty of wholegrain or brown carbohydrates (such as bread, pasta, and rice), and 6-8 cups of water per day.